 The Curé of Ars

-What is “the show”?
-Dr. Vitz has written a musical based on the life of St. John Vianney.
-Of course, it is called, “The Curé of Ars”.
-The word “curé” means pastor.
-Ars is the small French hamlet where St. John Vianney served for 41 years, and rebuilt the Catholic Church, in France!
+For this reason, Angelus Music has produced this musical, “The Curé of Ars”.
+The word curé means parish priest.
+Ars is the small French hamlet where St. John Vianney served as curé for 41 years, and rebuilt the Catholic Church, in France!

 Music Track Samples